alexdeplov/alexdeplov.github.io/content/blog/2026/freebsd-music-collection.md

 ## "FreeBSD From 14 to 15" Song

 Context: I recently upgraded my server from FreeBSD 14 to 15.1-RELEASE-p1, which went smoothly.
-To make the song I used old melody that I had before, re-build it 19 times in Suno, and then polished in Ableton Live 12.
+To make the song I used old melody that I had before, modified it 19 times in Suno to tweak the voice, melody, rhythm, lyrics, and voice accents.
+Then, I polished it in Ableton Live 12 and combined the best parts of different tracks and lyrics into one song.

 {{< audio-block src="/audio/FreeBSD-From-14-to-15-by-Sashka-Echo.mp3" img="/audio/freebsd-from-14-to-15-cover.jpg" song_name="FreeBSD From 14 to 15" lyrics_json="/audio/freebsd-music-collection-lyrics.json" share_url="/share/freebsd-from-14-to-15/" >}}